-If the registration has succeeded, a Registration will be returned – this holds the Registry-allocated Id of the newly registered Datasource plus a Datasource holding the URL to access the dataset, metadataset, or query service.
+If the registration has succeeded, a Registration will be returned – this holds the Registry-allocated Id of the newly registered Datasource plus a Datasource holding the URL to access the dataset, or query service.

 The RegistrationResponse returns set of registration status (one for each registration submitted) in terms of a StatusMessage (this is common to all Registry responses) that indicates success or failure.
 In the event of registration failure, a set of MessageText are returned, giving the error messages that occurred during registration.
 It is entirely possible when registering a batch of datasets, that the response will contain some successful and some failed statuses.
 The logical model for the RegistrationResponse is shown below: